Corrientes Province

 Corrientes (/es/, lit. ‘currents’ or ‘streams’; Taragui), officially the Province of Corrientes (Provincia de Corrientes; Taragui Tetãmini) is a province in northeast Argentina, in the Mesopotamia region.
 It is surrounded by (from the north, clockwise): Paraguay, Misiones, Brazil, Uruguay, and the provinces of Entre Rios, Santa Fe and Chaco.
+With an area of 88,199 km², it ranks sixteenth in territorial size among Argentina’s provinces.

+From the historical perspective of the construction of the Argentine State, it is one of the oldest provinces in Argentine territory and one of the fourteen founding provinces of the Argentine Confederation.

+In 2004, the Guaraní language was declared an “alternative official language,” reflecting the bilingual character that distinguishes the province.

 History

 José de San Martín, the father of the Argentine homeland.

 Before the arrival of the Spanish conquest, the Kaingang, Charrua and Guaraní lived in a big area that also covered most of the current province of Corrientes.
 The city of Corrientes was founded on 3 April 1588 by Juan Torres de Vera y Aragón as a mid-stop between Asunción and Buenos Aires; the city flourished thanks to the traffic from the route.
 Jesuits erected missions in the north of the province, where they dedicated themselves to the expansion of the faith.

 In the wars of independence from Spain, Corrientes joined Artigas' Liga de los Pueblos Libres (1814–1820).
 The attack of Paraguayan forces on the province in 1865 marked the start of the War of the Triple Alliance.

 In 1919 the National University of the Littoral was founded, which in 1956 became the National University of the Northeast.